'Lo and Behold'

-Unlike many technological innovations, the invention of the internet cannot really be credited to a single person.
-The internet as we know it, is a product of decades of incremental innovation.
-And guess what?
+Unlike many technological inventions, no specific person or group of people can be credited as the inventors of the internet.
+The internet as we know it, is a product of decades of incremental innovation, much like the space for mobile applications today, and, guess what?
 It’s still being invented.
 The internet that we use 10 years from now may be premised on something entirely different from what it is today.

 As unlikely as it may sound, some scholars suggest that the internet was a bi-product that emerged from military research during the Cold War.
 Some scholars, however, disagree with this idea.
 While acknowledging that the capabilities of the internet had clear benefits from a militaristic standpoint, they argue that it was the product of a more organic process.

 As scientific knowledge grew, libraries grew in size, creating the need for more advanced systems to manage these large mines of information.
 There was a growing need for better organization and more efficient retrieval of information.
 However, this didn't seem very viable with physical libraries.